lban2049/fastapi/.aigne/doc-smith/docs/getting-started.md

 INFO:     Will watch for changes in these directories: ['.']
 INFO:     Uvicorn running on http://127.0.0.1:8000 (Press CTRL+C to quit)
-INFO:     Started reloader process [12345] using StatReload
+INFO:     Started reloader process [2248755] using WatchFiles
-INFO:     Started server process [12347]
+INFO:     Started server process [2248757]
 INFO:     Waiting for application startup.
 INFO:     Application startup complete.
 ```

-The `fastapi dev` command starts a local server that automatically reloads when you make changes to your code, which is ideal for development.
+The `fastapi dev` command starts a local server that automatically reloads when you change your code, which is ideal for development.

 ## Check It